isabella232/bas-style-kit/README.md

 * `provisioning/site-all` - defines resources shared by all environments
-* `provisioning/site-dev` - defines resources used by the development environment Each environment is similar, but functions independently, except for the `site-all` environment, which all environments depend on.
+* `provisioning/site-dev` - defines resources used by the development environment
+* `provisioning/site-stage` - defines resources used by review apps

+Each environment is similar, but functions independently, except for the `site-all` environment, which all environments depend on.
 The instructions below show how to configure the development environment, but they apply equally to all.